apache/druid/docs/do-not-merge.md

 Additionally, leadership changes have less impact now, and the Coordinator doesn't get stuck even if re-election happens while a Coordinator run is in progress.

 Lastly, the `cost` balancer strategy performs much better now and is capable of moving more segments in a single Coordinator run.
 These improvements were made by borrowing ideas from the `cachingCost` strategy.
+We recommend using `cost` instead of `cachingCost` since `cachingCost` is now deprecated.

 For more information, see the following: